How ReCAP Works

 The two stage process of initial check-in and subsequent return to shelf gives ReCAP the flexibility to adapt to peak demand and meet delivery goals under a variety of circumstances, and to make sure that refile runs are performed on batch sizes that are large enough to achieve optimal refile speed.

 Audit and Inventory Control

-ReCAP completes over 150,000 unique, randomized requests per year without error.
+ReCAP fills almost 250,000 requests each year.
 As an inventory control and audit mechanism, this assures us that we are as close as possible to zero-loss in our inventory control and perfect reliability in retrieval.
 Our annual retrievals surpass the "six nines" threshold of 99.9999% reliability and our margin of error for our inventory control evaluations is less than .05%.